Robust Rate-Adaptive Wireless Communication Using ACK/NAK-Feedback: System Model

 \subsection{Practical Rate Selection}

-Based on the observations above, we consider a practical (non-ideal) approach, motivated by techniques from the field of adaptive control~\cite{Kumar:Book:86}, which deviates from the ideal approach in two principal ways: \begin{enumerate} \item the probe packet locations are set at the first $T\probe$ packets in each $T$-block, and \item the controller is split into two components: a \emph{channel estimator}, which produces an SNR estimate $\Hat{\gamma}({\bf I}_{T\probe+1})$ based on the probe-packet feedback ${\bf I}_{T\probe+1}$, and a \emph{rate allocator}, which assigns the data packet rate based on $\Hat{\gamma}({\bf I}_{T\probe+1})$.
+\textr{In practice, we have neither the exact posterior $p(\gamma|{\bf I}_t)$, nor the perfect CSI.
+Thus,} we consider a practical (non-ideal) approach, motivated by techniques from the field of adaptive control~\cite{Kumar:Book:86}, which deviates from the ideal approach in two principal ways: \begin{enumerate} \item the probe packet locations are set at the first $T\probe$ packets in each $T$-block, and \item the controller is split into two components: a \emph{channel estimator}, which produces an SNR estimate $\Hat{\gamma}({\bf I}_{T\probe+1})$ based on the probe-packet feedback ${\bf I}_{T\probe+1}$, and a \emph{rate allocator}, which assigns the data packet rate based on $\Hat{\gamma}({\bf I}_{T\probe+1})$.
 (See Fig.~\ref{fig:estimator_controller}.) \end{enumerate} As before, the rate allocator chooses the data-packet rates $(R_{T\probe+1},\ldots,R_T)$ in order to maximize sum-rate under an expected-error-probability constraint.
 In particular, at each time $t\in\{T\probe+1,\dots,T\}$, the rate $R_t$ is chosen via: